-- Residential environment Sites require to provide a good residential environment, amenity and setting.
-Sites are required to complement and be compatible with the character and appearance of the surrounding area; - Density The number and nature of the pitches provided should be appropriate to the site size and general area; - Layout Where sites are to be occupied on a permanent basis, the siting/placing of caravans, chalets or other accommodation should ensure that prospective occupants have an acceptable level of residential amenity with regards to privacy and spacing; - Access A suitable means of access requires to be provided.
-The site should be well connected and/or is within a reasonable walking distance from services, education, community uses, health services, public transport and other facilities; - Services for the site The development makes provision for essential infrastructure such as water, sewerage disposal, electricity, lighting, refuse collection, internal roads as well as access for emergency vehicles.
-Provision of power through a sustainable means is encouraged; - Boundaries and landscaping Boundaries and landscaping around sites should be sympathetic to, and in keeping with, the surrounding area.
-Parking and storage of material and/or equipment on the site should be satisfactorily accommodated and appropriately screened where required
+Location needs

+Demonstrate that there is a need within the local area for a transit or permanent site and the proposal would help address the identified need;

+Residential amenity and character

+Complement and be compatible with the character and appearance of the surrounding area providing an acceptable residential environment, amenity and setting;

+Density

+The number and nature of the pitches provided requires to be appropriate to the site size and general area;

+Layout

+Where sites are to be occupied on a permanent basis, the siting/ placing of caravans, chalets or other accommodation requires to ensure that prospective occupants have an acceptable level of residential amenity with regards to privacy and spacing;

+Access

+A suitable means of access requires to be provided.
+The site requires to be well connected and/or is within a reasonable walking distance from services, education, community uses, health services, public transport and other facilities;

+Services for the site

+The development makes provision for essential infrastructure such as water, sewerage disposal, electricity, lighting, refuse collection, internal roads as well as access for emergency vehicles.
+Provision of power through a sustainable means is encouraged;

+Boundaries and landscaping

+Boundaries and landscaping around sites requires to be sympathetic to, and in keeping with, the surrounding area.
+Parking and storage of material and/or equipment on the site requires to be satisfactorily accommodated and appropriately screened where required.